Knees Are Casualties of Women's Sports

 Repeat the above forward and backward exercise, but hop with 1 leg at a time.
 Again,

 keep your knee slightly bent when you land.
 Do 20 hops on each leg.

 Know your level of fitness and the demands of your sport or activity.

 Control your weight.
 When you walk, each extra pound adds 4 pounds of pressure to

 the kneecap.
-Climbing steps, that pound adds 20 pounds of pressure.
+That pound adds 20 pounds of pressure when climbing steps.

-Buy sturdy shoes made for your activity, and replace them when the inner or outer
+Buy sturdy shoes made for your activity and replace them when the inner or outer soles